gokulkrishnann/gokulkrishnann/README.md

 # 💫About Me :
+- Created a [Multi Terminal Runner-VS Code extension](https://marketplace.visualstudio.com/items?itemName=MultiTerminalRunner.multi-terminal-runner) that allows you to run multiple commands in separate terminals with a single click with a simple UI.
 - 🔭 I’m currently working on React,Typescript and other stuff like React Query, Redux
 - 💬 Ask me about JS,Typescript,Python,React,NodeJs,AWS and Terraform
-- 🌱 I’m currently learning -  Django, Terraform
+- 🌱 I’m currently learning -  AI
 - 👯 I’m looking to collaborate on Open source

 # What's in Book shelf right now: